jcsumlin/peribot-docs/docs/commands.md

 #### !play [song]

-   **song**: Either a youtube video URL or the name of a song/video you want Peribot
+   **song**: Either a youtube video URL or the name of a song/video you want Peribot to search and play/queue

 #### !skip